-University of Detroit Mercy Library Students are encouraged to utilize the library facilities at U of D Mercy.
+Detroit Mercy Library Students are encouraged to utilize the library facilities at the university.
 A variety of text, journal, and online database references are available.
 See the Research Portal for databases, instructions for accessing library and online resources, and journal availability specific to nurse anesthesia.
+All library materials must be returned prior to graduation.

-Internet Access Internet access is available at the University in several labs, including a lab in the basement of the CHP Building.
+Internet Access Internet access is available at the University in most common areas, and computers are available in several labs, including a lab in the basement of the CHP Building.
 Detroit Mercy provides student email accounts, list-servers, web browsing, and a variety of productivity and other applications to all current students.